Mayo Clinic heart transplant surgeons have performed hundreds of procedures since the heart transplant program began in 1988.

 Volumes and statistics are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

-More than 100 heart transplants have been completed since the program began in 2005.
+A total of 42 heart transplants were performed at Mayo Clinic in Arizona in 2019.
+About 370 heart transplants have been completed since the program began in 2005.

-Heart Transplant Patient Survival — Adult
+Heart Transplant — Adult

-Heart Transplant Patient Survival — Children
+Heart Transplant — Children

-Heart-Lung Transplant Patient Survival — Adult
+Heart/Lung Transplant — Adult